AmerYassir/Simple-Email-Web-App/README.md

 9. Click on an emails to view its contents.

-## Project Checklist
-- [x] It is available on GitHub.
-- [x] It uses the Flask web framework.
-- [x] It uses at least one module from the Python Standard Library other than the random module.
- Please provide the name of the module you are using in your app.
- - Module name:'re'
-- [x] It contains at least one class written by you that has both properties and methods.
-It uses `__init__()` to let the class initialize the object's attributes (note that `__init__()` doesn't count as a method).
-This includes instantiating the class and using the methods in your app.
-Please provide below the file name and the line number(s) of at least one example of a class definition in your code as well as the names of two properties and two methods.
- - File name for the class definition:'data_writer'
- - Line number(s) for the class definition: 13:51
- - Name of two properties:'db_name','msg_count'
- - Name of two methods:'write_user','write_message'
- - File name and line numbers where the methods are used:'main.py' 52,131 respectively
-- [x] It makes use of JavaScript in the front end and uses the localStorage of the web browser.
-- [x] It uses modern JavaScript (for example, let and const rather than var).
-- [x] It makes use of the reading and writing to the same file feature.
-- [x] It contains conditional statements.
-Please provide below the file name and the line number(s) of at least one example of a conditional statement in your code.
- - File name: main.py
- - Line number(s):65,67,124
-- [x] It contains loops.
-Please provide below the file name and the line number(s) of at least one example of a loop in your code.
- - File name:'main.py'
- - Line number(s):103
-- [x] It lets the user enter a value in a text box at some point.
- This value is received and processed by your back end Python code.
-- [x] It doesn't generate any error message even if the user enters a wrong input.
-- [x] It is styled using your own CSS.
-- [x] The code follows the code and style conventions as introduced in the course, is fully documented using comments and doesn't contain unused or experimental code.
- In particular, the code should not use `print()` or `console.log()` for any information the app user should see.
-Instead, all user feedback needs to be visible in the browser.
-- [x] All exercises have been completed as per the requirements and pushed to the respective GitHub repository.

 ## Contributing

 Contributions are always welcome!
 Even though I'm the only contributor at the moment, your feedback, suggestions, and bug reports are highly appreciated.